schwarzmx/dotvim/README.md

         git clone git@github.com:schwarzmx/dotvim.git ~/.vim

-2. Create the symbolic links to the .vim folder with the following command:
+2. Create the symbolic links to the .vim folder with the following command (within ~/.vim/):

         ./install.sh